alltheplaces/alltheplaces/docs/WIKIDATA.md

 In the great majority cases the automation gets the correct answer.
-In the cases where it fails for some reason then the automation can be disabled for the spider, and the categories applied in the spider code itself.
+In the cases where it fails for some reason then the automation can be disabled for the spider, and the correct categories applied in the spider code itself.

 ### A virtuous circle?